God's Gun: Production

 Leif Garrett and Lee Van Cleef starred together in two Westerns, Kid Vengeance (1976) and God's Gun, which were both filmed in 1975 in Israel.
 Both films would be the last of Van Cleef's Westerns.
-Although Kid Vengeance was filmed and completed before God's Gun, the latter movie was actually released before Kid Vengeance: God's Gun was released on March 1977, while Kid Vengeance was released on August 1977.
+Although Kid Vengeance was filmed and completed before God's Gun, the latter movie was actually released before Kid Vengeance: God's Gun was released in March 1977, while Kid Vengeance was released in August 1977.
 Chronologically speaking, God's Gun was Van Cleef's last Western film.

 Richard Boone walked off the film's shooting before it was completed, leaving his role to be dubbed by another actor.
 In an interview with Cleveland Amory in Israel in May 1976, Boone told Amory: "I'm starring in the worst picture ever made.
 The producer is an Israeli and the director is Italian, and they don't speak.
 Fortunately it doesn't matter, because the director is deaf in both ears."